methodphoto/methodphoto/index.md

 Three images from this series showed at [The Original Gallery](https://www.londonphotography.org.uk/upcoming/2025/02/19/lip-crouch-end-annual-exhibition/) in Crouch End and [Framed prints](im-lost-at-sea-dont-bother-me/) are available.

-## Books for Sale

-I have some second hand or duplicate [books for sale](book-sales), as well as the last remaining copies of [Warped Topographies II and The Prismatic Pond](books/warped-pond)

 {% include gallery %}